Blogger Template by Blogcrowds.

 school hols - we were all sick - our home was a warzone!!)

 It's also MADNESS assignment time.
-Just 3 weeks until the end of semester - then all clear until next year. (thank bloody Buddha)
+Just 3 weeks until the end of semester - then all clear until next year. (yay)

 It's late - I've got to get some sleep.

-Counselling essay to do tomorrow - 1500 words comparing two counselling theories.
+Counselling essay to due tomorrow - 1500 words comparing two counselling theories.

 Oh the joy!!